kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 Hostname generation process (only computed by leader):
 * List MeshService and HostnameGenerators
 * Sort HostnameGenerators by precedence
 * Take each HostnameGenerator and add hostnames for a Service (on the side, do not modify MeshService object).
-Track generated hostnames to detect collisions
+Track generated hostnames for each mesh to detect collisions
 * Go through MeshServices and compare if generated hostnames for service are different.
 If so, update MeshService

 **Precedence and collisions**